bitensam/another-weather-app/README.md

 1. Step - Layout

-I have started with an idea, then i have made some resarch in design websites.
-I have
+I had started with an idea, then I had made some resarch in design websites.

 I wanted to achieve a nice and clean modern look.

-First I have made the nav section, and at the beginig I was struggling a lot with RWD and buggers.
+First I had made the nav section, and at the beginig I was struggling a lot with RWD and buggers.
 Then I have made the other data-like sections and fell it with dummy data.

-Then
+2. Step - Pass data between components

+The first problem I encountered was passing props to the parent component.
+I had to pass the value entered in the field from the Form component through the NavMenu, Navbar all the way to the App.

+Props related to calling functions to close the mobile menu went in the opposite direction.
+I passed them from NavMenu to Form.

 tbc.